jdelles/100-days-of-code/log.md

 I actually learned a fair bit about CSS animation.
 It was fun to color in a penguin, make a heart, and make the heart beat!
 The 300 hour estimate seems excessive - but I also haven't hit the projects yet!

+### Day 7: May 4, 2021
+#####

+**Today's Progress**:
+- freeCodeCamp: Applied Accessibility

+**Thoughts**:
+Learned a bunch of new markup that I did not know before!
+Accessibility is a hot topic right now and being able to do better after these lessons is awesome!

+Today was also the last day of the semester for me - I had a few quiz retakes and got through them.
+My Data Structures class starts in a little over 2 weeks.

 ### Day X: MM DD, YYYY
 #####